chicheongweng/kotlin-spring-boot-angular/README.md

 ## Generating Pet objects in the backend

-Navigate to `http://localhost:4200/get` to trigger Pet objects generated in the backend.
+Navigate to `http://localhost:4200/pet` to trigger Pet objects generated in the backend.
+If there are 404 errors due to CSP (Content Security Policy) violations, true clear the browser cache or use a browser a private mode.

 ## Running unit tests